-We relate closely to some of the central challenges of our era.
-At a time when the balance of our Earth is under unprecedented threat, scientific pantheism is one of the few forms of spirituality in which Nature plays a central part.
-For us, Nature is a source of peace, solace, joy and beauty, as well as the focus for our gratitude, love, care and vigilance.
-Nature was not created for us to use or abuse.
-Nature created us, we are an inseparable part of her.
-We have a duty to live sustainably, to care for Nature and to halt and reverse the harm that humans have done to her.
+Our messages and memes relate closely to the central challenges of our era.
+At a time when the balance of our Earth is under unprecedented threat, scientific pantheism is a form of spirituality in which Nature plays an absolutely central part, free of literal spirits or gods.
+For us, Nature is a direct source of peace, solace, joy and beauty, as well as the focus for our gratitude, love, care and vigilance.
+We emerged from Nature and remain an inseparable part of Nature.
+We have a calling to live sustainably, to care for Nature and to halt and reverse the harm that humans have done to Nature through our greed and waste.

-Scientific pantheism is the only form of spirituality we know of which fully embraces science as part of the human exploration of Earth and Cosmos.
-We wonder at the picture of a vast, creative and often violent Universe revealed by the Hubble Space Telescope.
+Scientific pantheism is the only form of spirituality we know of which fully embraces science as part of the human research and exploration of Earth and Cosmos.
+We wonder at the picture of a vast, creative and often violent Universe revealed by the Hubble and James Webb Telescopes.
 We regard stargazing as a spiritual practice.
-We oppose climate change denial and evolution denial, especially in education.
+We oppose climate change denial and evolution denial and denial of history.
+We are shocked to the core that earth-pointing satellites are turned off.
+Agencies monitoring lands, oceans, weather and environment are being closed and staff axed to conceal the damage that greed and ignorant policies are doing and Nature is suffering.

-Scientific pantheism has a joyous affirmative approach to life.
+Scientific pantheism encourages a joyous affirmative approach to life.
 It has a healthy and positive attitude to sex and life in the body.
 We won’t tell you what you should be smoking or doing in the bedroom.
-We fully accept We fully accept gender and sexual diversity, and we oppose all forms of discrimination.
+We fully accept gender and sexual diversity, and we oppose all forms of discrimination.

 The basic principles